WillBeattie/Finegold_Chess/posts/lichess_blog_f6.md

 Let's zoom in on some of the more heavily punished openings and see what they are.

+So far all we know is that most openings don't really get hurt by Ben's rule, but we don't know why.
+To understand the purpose of f6 better we can play out some of those punished positions with the help of Stockfish, FinegoldFish, and the master's database.

 ## Reasons You Might Need to Play f6
-I selected ten openings that are both popular and punished by the no-f6 rule and created a study to explore why.
+I selected ten openings that are both popular and punished by the no-f6 rule and created a study to explore why: [Study - Never Play f6??](https://lichess.org/study/9HUPUTCa).
 In each line the move f6 is a key resource for black, but for different reasons.
 I've grouped them accordingly, and we'll look at an example of each below.

 ### Tactical Necessity - Vukovic Gambit
 Probably the most convincing and least interesting examples of the lot, sometimes f6 is simply the only move to prevent immediate material loss.
 Being able to repel a white bishop after it moves to g5 seems to be particularly thematic.